Nestle recalls cookie dough sold at Publix - NewsBreak

 TAMPA, Fla.
 (WFLA) – Nestle USA has issued a voluntary recall of a flavor of ready-to-bake, refrigerated cookie dough.

 Nestle Toll House Stuffed Chocolate Chip Cookie Dough with Fudge Filling products are being recalled due to the potential presence of white plastic pieces.
-The recall applies to products sold between June and September 2022.2 teens found dead in car following crash: Jackson Co.
-Sheriff’s Office
+The recall applies to products sold between June and September 2022.15 golf carts catch fire in Sanibel Island

 The product is sold at Publix stores, and the company posted the recall notice on its corporate website on Friday.